vispy/vispy/README.md

 PyGLy's aims are:

+   * Fix deficiencies in existing 3D libraries
+   * Be fast to develop for
+   * Maintain full user control over the rendering process
+   * To not hide functionality
+   * To have modules as loosely coupled as is feasible
+   * To be as flexible as possible
    * To NOT be an engine
    * To NOT force any one method upon the user
-   * To be as flexible as possible
-   * To not hide functionality

 PyGLy is in active development and is currently alpha software, but is already usable for many situations.